amazeeio/docs/architecture/stack-types/single.md

 # Single

-Our Single Stack consists of 3 Servers:
+Our Single Stack consists of 3 Servers.
 This setup enables us to use specialized hardware configurations for certain workloads.
 For example the Database server can be tailored to use SSD storage.

 ### Frontend server
 * Frontend Nginx